衞生署日間醫療中心牌照

 10. Bladder Cancer

-Immunotherapy for cancer is usually administered by intravenous injection.
-In recent years, oral immunotherapy has been developed both overseas and in China.
-The frequency of treatment can range from once every two weeks to several months.
-They vary according to the following five considerations:
+Immunotherapy for cancer is generally administered intravenously.
+In recent years, both domestic and international researchers have been developing oral immunotherapies.
+The frequency of immunotherapy can vary from once every two weeks to once every few months, depending on the following five factors:

 1. No impairment of healthy immune response and cell production